In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

 Digital businesses can simply look through their emails to answer this question.

-A café business doesn’t need to compete with all cafés that provides breakfast on the planet, and not even nationally.
+A café business doesn’t need to compete with all cafés that provide breakfast on the planet, and not even nationally.

 The target audiences are: